immense/Remotely/README.md

 * Theme: The color theme to use for the site.
 Values are "Light" or "Dark".
 This can also be configured per-user in Account - Options.
 * TrustedCorsOrigins: For cross-origin API requests via JavaScript.
 The websites listed in this array with be allowed to make requests to the API.
 This does not grant authentication, which is still required on most endpoints.
 * UseHsts: Whether ASP.NET Core will use HTTP Strict Transport Security.
-* UseWebRtc: Attempt to create a peer-to-peer connection via WebRTC for screen sharing.
-    * Only works on Windows agents.

 ## Changing the Database